 At $50 oil, that’s $11 million/day, every day.

 Can you see that?
-I mean, how’d he do that??
+How’d he do that??

-Love him or hate him, that’s not bad for a dude who was born in Lexington, OK, to a family of sharecroppers who started his professional career as a gas station attendant.
+Love him or hate him, that’s not bad for a dude who was born in Lexington, Oklahoma, to a family of sharecroppers who started his professional career as a gas station attendant.

 You gotta wonder, what did that guy know?